-While the Pro version of ICC12 supports paged memory on the 68HC12, the Standard version does not.
-This means that in the simplest implementation, you will only have 32K Flash available for your code (ie. you will be running in Non-Banked Mode).
+ICC12 does not directly support banked memory on the 68HC12, so you will only have 32K Flash available for your code (ie. you will be running in Non-Banked Mode).
 Before compiling, set up the linker sections with 0x0800 for data (RAM), 0x8000 for text (code), and stack at 0x0c00.
 This will allocate the on-chip 1K RAM for both variables and stack, and the external RAM will not be used.
-(Note: to use external RAM, you need to add initialization code to set the CSDE bit of the CSCTL0 register.
-Then you could locate the DATA section at 0x2000, for example.
+(Note: to use external RAM, you would need to add code to your startup file to set the CSDE bit of the CSCTL0 register.
+Then you could locate the DATA section at 0x7000, for example.
 If you try to allocate the stack to external RAM, however, watch out!
 ICC12 executes a JSR instruction to run your startup code.
 Since the external RAM is not yet enabled, the RAM to implement your stack has not yet been enabled, so your code will never return from the startup routine.)
 After 'compling to executable', download the resulting s-record file using the terminal window.
 Open the terminal window and set communication options for 9600 baud and no character delay.
-Reset the board in SGL mode, and the Flash Utility menu will appear.
-Mxflash automatically recognizes the memory size of the Flash device on your board, and displays it at the top of the menu.
-You should now type n to set non-banked mode.
-Then type e to erase Flash, and choose firmware Flash loader utility (mxflash), then erase the Flash and, fi nally, load an s-record file into Flash.
-Then you will switch to EXP, and reset the board to cause the microcontroller execute the code that is now in Flash.
+Reset the board in SGL mode, and the MAXFlash menu will appear.
+Type n to set non-banked mode.
+Then type e to erase Flash, and choose p to program Flash.
+Select the terminal window's ASCII download option, choose the .s19 file you wish to download and click OK.
+When downloading has